 Fast kickers have flexible ankles.
 Here is a simple mobility drill to help you loosen up your ankles and kick your way to faster swimming.

 Swimmers spend a lot of time worrying about being flexible.
-This means mobility work before they jump into the water, after engaging in a round strength training exercises in the gym, and stretching sessions afterwards to stay limber.
+This means mobility work before they jump into the water, after engaging in a round of strength training exercises in the gym, and stretching sessions after swim practice to stay limber.

-But while most of the attention is paid on mobility work to avoid swimmer’s shoulder–and rightfully so–lost in the stretching mix is working on our ankle flexibility.
+But while most of the attention is paid to mobility work to avoid swimmer’s shoulder–and rightfully so–lost in the stretching mix is working on our ankle flexibility.

 Why Does Ankle Flexibility Matter?